 2016 - Tisha Rosamond

 Join the Women's Business Network on Tuesday, June 12, 2018 from 5:30 - 9:30 PM at the UPS World Headquarters at 55 Glenlake Parkway NE for a night of celebration for a great cause!
-Food and beverages will be supplied by favorite local restaurants and Wine Bar provided by Jackson Family Wineries.
+Food will be supplied by favorite local restaurants and Wine Bar provided by Jackson Family Wineries.
 Raffle tickets will be available at Chamber Events and at the Drake Closet in Sandy Springs - take home a glamourous prize!

 The Drake House provides short-term crisis housing, education and empowerment programs for homeless single mothers and their children in North Metro Atlanta, designed to provide stability for the children and assist the family in working toward self-sufficiency.

 The Drake Closet of Sandy Springs opened in late 2016 and features new and gently used ladies clothing, shoes, and accessories.
 Donations of women's clothing, shoes and accessories are accepted at stores during the week, and items are provided to mothers as needed.
 All sale proceeds go to support The Drake House.

 Tickets for the 6th Annual Fashion Show are available NOW.
-Tickets are $30 for SSPC Members, $35 for Non-members, and limited tables of 8 are available for $300.
+Tickets are $35 and limited tables of 8 are available for $300.
 Sponsorship opportunities are also available!